 Becoming a certified teacher in Australia can be overwhelming if you do not know what to expect.

-That is why we have put together this step-by-step guide to help you understand everything you need to know, from deciding which degree to pursue to the registration body that is right for you.
+That is why we have put together this step-by-step guide to help you understand everything you need to know, from deciding which degree to pursue to finding the relevant registration body for your state or territory.

 How to Become a Teacher in Australia

-While the steps to becoming a teacher in Australia vary with the state, the process is pretty standard, like having the relevant credentials and obtaining the certifications or licenses.
-No matter your state or territory, let us look at the five steps to becoming a teacher in Australia.
+While the steps to becoming a teacher in Australia vary by state and territory, the general process includes completing an accredited teaching qualification, meeting English language and suitability requirements, and obtaining registration or accreditation from the relevant teacher regulatory authority.
+No matter your state or territory, here are the main steps to becoming a teacher in Australia.

 Step 1.
 Enroll in a Bachelor’s Degree Program